jcaillon/Notes/git/git.md

-git stash push # equals git stash git stash push "ma super modif" # provide a message that will be displayed for this stash git stash push --keep-index # the staging area is not stashed! git stash push --include-untracked # the staging area is not stashed! git stash apply # brings stashed files back git stash list # list the stashed files (the names are in the first column) git stash list --stat # git stash list can take the same options as the git log git stash apply <name> # applies a specific stash name, i.e. git stash apply stash@{0}
+git stash push # equals git stash git stash push "ma super modif" # provide a message that will be displayed for this stash git stash push --keep-index # the staging area is not stashed! git stash push --include-untracked # also stashes untracked files git stash list # list the stashed files (the names are in the first column) git stash list --stat # git stash list can take the same options as the git log git stash apply <name> # applies a specific stash name, i.e. git stash apply stash@{0}
-git stash drop # drops the top stash git stash pop # equals apply + drop git stash show <name> # show details on a particular stack git stash show # same but default to first stack git stash show --patch # also accepts any options as git log
+git stash drop # drops the top stash git stash pop # equals apply + drop git stash apply # brings stashed files back without dropping the stash (you can reapply it elsewhere) git stash show <name> # show details on a particular stack git stash show # same but default to first stack git stash show --patch # also accepts any options as git log